Chuggington: Toys

 In early 2010, the Chuggington Diecast Series of model trains was released in the UK.
 The Chuggington Diecast Series by Learning Curve was released in the US nationwide in late 2010.
 In 2012, the system was rebranded to StackTrack, in which children can stack the railway tracks on top of each other with supports.
 This system was discontinued by 2017, however the StackTrack track system is still in use.

 Later in 2010, the interactive range was released in the UK.
 The chuggers and Vee, their dispatcher, can interact with each other using 'Smart Talk' technology and over 300 stored phrases.
 Each chugger can recognise the other chuggers, and their train stops.
 The interactive phrases spoken depend on which chuggers and locations are placed together, giving a more varied, but not random, conversation.
 The Chuggington Interactive Railway was released in the United States in February 2011.
 This system was discontinued by 2017.

 The Chuggington Wooden Railway was released in September 2010 to Canada, and on 1 March 2011 to specialty retailers in the United States.
 It is compatible with all other wooden railway systems.
 This system was discontinued by 2017.

-In late 2011, Mega Brands released the 'Chuggington Construction' range, but was now discontinued, as of 2013.
+In late 2011, Mega Brands released the 'Chuggington Construction' range, but was discontinued, as of 2013.

 In the United States, other Chuggington products include games (I Can Do That!
 Games), puzzles (Cardinal), and activity sets (Crayola).

 In 2012, the Plarail Chuggington range was released and was discontinued around 2017.

 In 2013, Bachmann Trains made a series of Chuggington electric train sets and separate sale engines and cars.
 It is compatible with all other HO scale systems by other companies and is made to work with the Thomas & Friends range.
 In 2017, Bachmann Trains have discontinued the Chuggington range.

+From 2016 to 2018, Jazwares produced their Chuggington range, consisting of "Little Chuggers" and the "Connectrax" system, which are compatible with Wooden Railway and other preschool toy trains systems.

 In 2019, Alpha Group Co., Ltd. acquired the rights for any future Chuggington vehicle toys.